KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 weight: 3
 ---

 The previously discussed scheduling algorithms are but a select number of a huge amount of imaginable approaches that can be thought of.
-We have seen that all individual algorithms come with certain challenges that make them difficult for direct use in real-world scenarios.
+We have seen that all individual algorithms come with certain challenges/downsides that make them difficult for direct use in real-world scenarios.
 And we haven't even taken into account all variables that are in play in a typical OS!

 As such, in this Section, we first look at a few factors that come into play in real systems.
 We then look at how the naive schedulers we've already seen can be adapted to deal with these new problems.
 Finally, we discuss how all of this has been combined in practice in the Linux OS scheduler over time.

 ## Reponsiveness vs Efficiency

+In theory, we could say that using a Round-Robin (RR) scheduler would be a good starting point.
+After all, this is a very fair scheduler that ensures that all processes get at least some time on the CPU (so there is no starvation as with a pure priority-based scheduler).

+In this section, let's start from a simple RR scheduler and discuss why it's difficult to make it work properly in a real-world setting.
+This is mainly due to three factors:

+1. **Context switching overhead**: this limits how often we can switch between tasks
+2. **I/O vs CPU-bound processes**: this means we can't use a single time slice length for all tasks
+3. **Need for priorities**: while pure priorities aren't optimal, we still want to use their concept to be able to speed up certain key tasks

-### Context switching
+### Context Switching Overhead

 As said previously, when a new task is scheduled for execution by the OS, a number of operations need to happen to swap the old task with the new one.
-In the previous examples, we've pretended these operations happen instantly, but that's of course not the case.
+In the previous examples, we've pretended these operations happen instantly (the context switching overhead was 0), but that's of course not the case.

 Say we have 2 user tasks: X and Y. X has already been running for a while on the processor, while Y is in the ready state, waiting for CPU-time.
-Say that the OS is using a preemptive scheduler (for example a pure Round-Robin algorithm) and decides to give Y some running time.
+After X's time slice is up, the OS uses the RR scheduler to select Y as the next task to run.
 Switching between the tasks involves the following steps:

-**Step 1**
+* **Step 1**

   X has be stopped in such a way that it can continue from where it left off the next time it is scheduled.
 Therefore, a *snapshot* has to be made: what is the value of the program counter, what are the values in the registers, which address is the stack pointer pointing to, what are the open files, which parts of the heap are filled, ... ?
 All these values need to be stored.
-As was discussed in Chapter 6, the OS keeps a PCB (Process Control Block) for every process, which contains the fields necessary to store all these required parameters: **The PCB of X needs to be stored**.
-The kernel puts this PCB in a list of paused tasks.
+As was discussed in Chapter 6, the OS keeps a PCB (Process Control Block) for every process, which contains the fields necessary to store all these required parameters: **The PCB of X needs to be updated to the current CPU**.
+The kernel then puts this PCB in a list of paused tasks.

-Note: something similar happens for Threads (remember there's also a conceptual TCB), but it's more lightweight, since there is more shared state between threads in the same program and so fewer aspects need to be updated.
+  _Note: something similar happens for Threads (remember there's also a conceptual TCB), but it's more lightweight, since there is more shared state between threads in the same program and so fewer aspects need to be updated._

-**Step 2**
+* **Step 2**

   X is removed from the processor.
+For example, the register contents and program counter are cleared.

-**Step 3**
+* **Step 3**

   The scheduler uses the RR scheduling algorithm to determine which process is next.
 Since Y is the only other process, it is selected.
 The processor searches Y's PCB in its list of paused tasks.

-**Step 4**
+* **Step 4**

   Everything that happened to the PCB of X, now needs to be done in the opposite direction with the PCB of Y: **the PCB of Y needs to be restored**.
 The program counter is read and the next instruction is loaded.
 The values of the registers are restored.
 The stack pointer is updated.

-**Step 5**
+* **Step 5**

   Y starts to run on the processor.

 In the previous Section, we have called this series of actions "Dispatching".
-As such, the  time it takes for the dispatcher to stop one process and start another running is known as the **dispatch latency**.
+As such, the time it takes for the dispatcher to stop one process and start another running is known as the **dispatch latency**, or the **scheduling latency**.
 The actions of updating (and restoring) individual PCB's is typically referred to as **a context switch** (though some sources also call the entire process together a context switch).

 As you can see, during the dispatch period, the CPU is not actually doing any useful work: it is waiting and/or updating its state so the new task can start running.
 As such, the act of dispatching a new process is considered 100% overhead, and it **should be avoided as much as possible**. _Note: there are also other aspects that make context switches slower, such as the fact that it often means that data in the cache memory is no longer useful.
 As the cached data belongs to the previous task, the cache needs to be (partially) flushed and updated with data from the new task as well, which again takes time._

 However, before you get the wrong idea, it's not all that bad.
-In practice, the dispatch latency is typically in the order of (10) microseconds (say about 1/100th of a millisecond).
+In practice, the dispatch latency is typically **in the order of (10) microseconds** (say about 1/100th of a millisecond).
 Still, if we were to switch processes for example each millisecond, we would have a full 1% overhead, which over time definitely adds up (we don't only spend more time context switching, we also do a larger amount of context switches over time).
-If you recall from the previous section, we introduced the metric CPU efficiency (&#0951;<sub>CPU</sub>), which helps make concrete how much overhead actually was introduced.
+If you recall from the previous section, we introduced the metric CPU efficiency (&eta;<sub>CPU</sub>), which helps make concrete how much overhead actually was introduced.

 We can see that we somehow need to **strike a balance** between being CPU efficiency (less overhead) and keeping the system responsive (switching between tasks often enough).
 This is easy enough in our simple examples with just 3-10 tasks, but modern systems often run hundreds of tasks at the same time.

-The concept of the **time slice**, discussed in the previous section on Round-Robin scheduling, can play a large part in this: shorter time slices make things more responsive, but cause more context switches, and vice versa.
+The length of the RR **time slice** thus plays a large part in this: **shorter time slices make things more responsive, but cause more context switches, and vice versa**.
 As such, we want to determine an ideal time slice length, but it's not easy to see how this can be accomplished.
 In general, we can really only say that the time slice should always be quite a bit larger than the dispatch latency, but that we don't really have an easy way to determine an upper bound.

 ### I/O-bound vs CPU-bound tasks

 A second aspect that's highly relevant in modern systems is that there are typically two large classes of tasks: **I/O-bound** and **CPU-bound** tasks.

-The I/O-bound tasks typically run for only short amounts of time (a few milliseconds) before they already have to wait for an I/O operation.
-Put differently, these tasks pause themselves (go into the "waiting" state) often.
+1. The **I/O-bound tasks** typically run for only short amounts of time (a few milliseconds) before they already have to wait for an I/O operation.
+Put differently, these tasks often pause themselves (go into the "waiting" state) often.
 A good example is a program that's listening for user input (keyboard/mouse).
 These tasks are thus sometimes also referred to as **interactive** tasks.

-The CPU-bound tasks typically do not require outside input and are often computationally heavy.
+However, waiting for packets to come in from the network is also an I/O operation, as is for example waiting for a large file to be loaded from hard disk into RAM memory so it can be used.
+More generally, an I/O bound task is a process that can't execute (many) useful instructions on the CPU (at this time) because it doesn't have the necessary data/input available (yet).

+2. The **CPU-bound tasks** typically do not require much outside input and/or mainly have to run a lot of calculations on the data.
+As such, if the data is available, these tasks can keep issueing instructions to the CPU for a long time without pause.
 They run for tens of milliseconds (or much more) without ever yielding/waiting themselves.
 These jobs typically process data in large chunks, and are sometimes called **batch** tasks.

-The fact that there are typically few processes that do "something in between" again makes it difficult to determine a good time slice length.
-If there are many I/O-bound tasks, shorter timeslices are probably better, as most tasks will pause themselves frequently anyway, and we don't loose much (extra) efficiency for higher responsiveness.
+The fact that there are typically few processes that do "something in between" (few programs can do a medium amount of calculations with a medium amount of data) again makes it difficult to determine a good time slice length:

+* If there are many I/O-bound tasks, shorter timeslices are probably better, as most tasks will pause themselves frequently anyway, and we don't loose much (extra) efficiency for higher responsiveness.

-If there are many CPU-bound tasks, longer timeslices are probably better, as processes will typically fill their slices with useful work and we reduce the amount of context switches (and those tasks typically don't need to be very responsive).
+* On the other hand, if there are many CPU-bound tasks, longer timeslices are probably better, as processes will typically fill their slices with useful work and we reduce the amount of context switches (and those tasks typically don't need to be very responsive).

+{{% notice bignote %}}
+Note that **many processes switch between being I/O-bound and CPU-bound** over the course of their execution.
+Take for example Photoshop: here, you often want to first load a (very) large image file into RAM memory from disk (or network nowadays) to then use advanced image processing tools on it (e.g., apply a sepia filter).

+As such, while waiting for the image data to become available on the CPU, Photoshop is I/O bound and can't do much.
+However, once the data is available, it will want to execute heavy calculations on it, causing it to become CPU-bound for the duration of the calculations.
+{{% /notice%}}

-Simply using an average time slice that's "somewhere in between" can produce the worst of both worlds: it lowers the responsiveness in interactive systems, while (needlessly) increasing the amount of context switches during batch processing.
+Simply using an average time slice that's "somewhere in between" can produce the worst of both worlds: it lowers the responsiveness in interactive systems (as batch processes delay interactive processes), while (needlessly) increasing the amount of context switches during batch processing.

-As in the previous subsection, it's unclear how long a time slice should ideally be to deal with both I/O and CPU-bound tasks.
+As in the previous subsection, it's unclear how long a time slice should ideally be to deal with both I/O and CPU-bound tasks, and especially with tasks (like Photoshop) that can switch from one category to the other, depending on what they're doing at a given time.

 <!-- ### What does it all mean ?